jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

       - ``0``

-in fact, consider the operation being ``XXXX 1111`` where ``1111`` is the address and ``XXXX`` the unique identifier for the operation LOAD A

-These small steps are put together to achieve the operation/instruction of loading data from RAM into A These are called micro codes
+* These two steps put together achieve the operation of loading data from a specific RAM address into register A
+* The steps individual steps are called *microcodes*
+* Each of these microcodes took one clock cycle

-Most of our instructions are made up of several micro codes what they are are up to the designer how many there are depends
+* Most operations/instructions we want the computer to perform are made up of several microcodes
-Thus, we cna see why 1 instruction takes several clock cycles
+* Thus, individual instructions may take multiple clock cycles